 - These gorillas have a very wide range of habitats.

-- Western Lowland Gorillas have a diet consisting of fruits, they also eat leaves and stems from plants.
+- Western Lowland Gorillas have a diet consisting of fruits.
+They also eat leaves and stems from plants.

-- Will consume their own food waste and can occasionally be seen eating eggs from other animals such as birds.
+- Will consume their food waste and can occasionally be seen eating eggs from other animals such as birds.

-Western Lowland Gorillas are currently listed as a critically endangered species on the IUCN Red List.
+Western Lowland Gorillas are listed as critically endangered on the IUCN Red List.
 This is due to a number of threats that Western Lowland Gorillas face in the wild.
 Western lowland gorillas have had a long and complicated relationship with humans.
 Western gorillas are currently endangered because of the actions of humans.

 Western lowland gorillas face a double-pronged threat today from the growth of nearby human populations.
 One factor threatening these splendid apes is habitat loss as the thick jungle they depend on for food is cleared to make way for inefficient local agriculture.